I - Anomaly

 “Could I see the quarter again?”

 Ryan appeared conflicted.
 One could say part of his mission included the security of the captured ‘anomaly’.
 Releasing it to anyone but Detective MacKenzie until its safe return to the time of its origin would be a calculated risk.
 “Yeah, I guess so.
-But for a minute, no more.”
+For a minute.
+No more.”

 “Is it?”
-I asked, never taking my eyes off the quarter.
+I asked.
+My eyes never left the quarter.
 “You travel through time.
 How can time ever truly be up?”

 Before Ryan could answer, I slid the quarter in my mouth.
 The fingerprint oil I used to grease up the coin made the effort of swallowing it easier.
-His eyes widened in disbelief, mouth opening just wide enough to inhale in surprise.
+Ryan’s eyes widened in disbelief as his mouth opened just wide enough to inhale in surprise.
 “I don’t understand, Kevin.
 Why would you do that?
 I don’t get it,” he asked, calmly.
-Before I could come up with a snappy answer, Ryan leaped across the distance between us, slamming me against the wall.
+Before I could come up with a snappy answer, Ryan leaped across the distance between us and slammed me against the wall.
 “WHY DID YOU DO THAT?”

 “Because it can’t end here, like this,” I said.
 “Now you have to take me with you.
 Wherever you go now, I go too.
 It’s as simple as that.”